Retchut/aframe-mesh-ui-components/README.md

-# aframe-mesh-ui
+# aframe-mesh-ui-components

-**aframe-mesh-ui** is a set of A-Frame components which aid in creating VR UIs for building VR user interfaces.
+**aframe-mesh-ui-components** is a set of A-Frame components which aid in creating VR UIs for building VR user interfaces.

 These components utilize [Felix Mariotto](https://github.com/felixmariotto/)'s [three-mesh-ui](https://github.com/felixmariotto/three-mesh-ui) library under the hood, adapting it to components fit for use with A-Frame.